How Much Yeast is in One Package?

 Yeast and the Baker’s Percentage Method for Pizza

-Maintaining the proper yeast-to-flour ratio is critical to making the best pizza.
+Since pizza flour does not contain yeast, maintaining the proper yeast-to-flour ratio is critical to making the best pizza.
 Yeast plays the second most crucial factor in pizza dough after flour.

 If you are not an experienced pizza baker, we recommend that you do not alter the quantity of yeast called for in the recipe, and it is always best to weigh your ingredients.
 A scale is a must-have to become a pro-baker.